ccloli/E-Hentai-Downloader/README.md

 ## Should Be Noticed

-- If you are using the latest Tampermonkey Beta, or received a warning of "A userscript wants to access a cross-origin resource" from Tampermonkey, please allow and turn off "@connect-src mode" at setting page.
+- If you are using the latest Tampermonkey Beta, or received a warning of _"A userscript wants to access a cross-origin resource"_ from Tampermonkey, please **Allow All** or turn off "@connect-src mode" at setting page.
 For more info, [see details here](https://github.com/ccloli/E-Hentai-Downloader/wiki/Cross-origin-request-warning-from-Tampermonkey)
 - Dolphin Browser doesn't support blob URL, so this script cannot be run in Tampermonkey for Dolphin
+- UC Browser doesn't support blob, so this script cannot be run in Tampermonkey for UC
 - ViolentMonkey doesn't support timeout, final URL and download progress
 - Opera 12- doesn't support blob URL, and if generated as data URL, it may crash, so we won't support it
 - TrixIE (for IE) is too old and its `GM_xhr` cannot handle large content, so we won't support it